swisscatplus/lab_doc.github.io/docs/Analytics/index.md

 ........................
 Insert an image here of analytical platform.

-The analytical platform is used as a service for
+The analytical platform is used as a service for different groups.

 Instruments have different types of control.
 Their IT control is depicted in the IT section.